What Are Nasal Polyps?

 - Itching around the eyes

-Many people also have wheezing, sinus infections, and sensitivity to fumes, odors, dusts, and chemicals.
+Many people also have wheezing, sinus infections, and are sensitive to fumes, odors, dust, and chemicals.
 It’s less common, but some people with nasal polyps also have a severe allergy to aspirin and reaction to yellow dyes.
 If you know you have that allergy, ask your doctor to check for nasal polyps.

 Nasal polyps make you more likely to have long-term (chronic) sinusitis.
 Large ones can even change the shape of your nose.

-Anyone can, but they're most common in adults over age 40 and are twice as likely to affect men as women.
+Anyone can get nasal polyps, but they're most common in adults over age 40 and are twice as likely to affect men as women.
 Children under age 10 rarely get them.
 If they do, a doctor will check for signs of cystic fibrosis.

-If you need treatment, you’ll probably start with a nasal corticosteroid spray.
+Medications: If you need treatment, you’ll probably start with a nasal corticosteroid spray.
 In many cases, that can shrink or even get rid of nasal polyps.
 But some people need to take corticosteroids such as prednisone by mouth for a week.
+If that doesn't work, your doctor may give you a shot of a medicine called dupilumab (Dupixent).

 Unfortunately, nasal polyps tend to come back if the irritation, allergy, or infection continues.
 So you may need to keep using a corticosteroid spray and get checkups with a nasal endoscope every now and then.

-Sometimes, nasal polyps are so large that corticosteroid nasal sprays don’t work.
+Surgery: Sometimes, nasal polyps are so large that medications don’t work.
 In such cases, surgery may be an option.

 The doctor would likely use a small nasal telescope that removes nasal polyps.
 You can go home the same day as the surgery.